Vit0rG0mes/Data-Quality-Filter-A-New-Approach-For-Edge-Intelligence/README.md

   - Caltech101
   - EuroSAT

-Each dataset was trained in **two versions** (Normal and Enbase), enabling direct comparison of the results.
+Each dataset was trained in **two versions** (Normal and EnBaSe), enabling direct comparison of the results.

 ---
-📌 This repository aims to present the concepts, functioning, and potential applications of **Enbase** in the context of data filtering and optimization.
+📌 This repository aims to present the concepts, functioning, and potential applications of **EnBaSe** in the context of data filtering and optimization.